-\textbf{Data.} To facilitate supervised learning, we generate 1700 ground truth trajectories from initial states uniformly sampled in $\mathcal{X}_{GT} := [15, 20]m \times [18, 25]m/s$ and by solving Eq.~\eqref{eq:pmp}.
+\textbf{Data.} For a fair comparison, data sizes for each learning method are chosen so that the total wall-clock computational costs for data acquisition and learning combined are similar across different methods.
+Note that we do not use computational complexity to measure the computational budget due to the different nature of computations involved in acquiring supervised data (which requires iterative BVP solving) and self-supervised data (which only requires random sampling).
+Specifically, all training sessions are around 300 minutes on one GeForce GTX 1080 Ti GPU with 11 GB memory\footnote{An exception is self-supervised learning, which is allowed to take around 500 minutes due to its poor generalization performance.}.
+Detailed data acquisition methods and data sizes are as follows: For supervised learning, we generate 1.7k ground truth trajectories from initial states uniformly sampled in $\mathcal{X}_{GT} := [15, 20]m \times [18, 25]m/s$ and by solving Eq.~\eqref{eq:pmp}.
 Each trajectory contains 31 $\times$ 2 data-points (sampled with a time interval of $0.1s$ and for two players), which leads to a total of 105.4k data points.
-For self-supervised learning, we sample 122k states uniformly in $\mathcal{X}_{HJ} := [15, 105]m \times [15, 32]m/s$.
-For hybrid learning, we generate 1000 ground truth trajectories (62k data points) in $[15, 20]m \times [18, 25]m/s$ and sample 60k states uniformly in $[15, 105]m \times [15, 32]m/s$.
-We repeat the same sampling procedure for all four player type configurations, namely, (\texttt{a}, \texttt{a}), (\texttt{na}, \texttt{a}), (\texttt{a}, \texttt{na}), and (\texttt{na}, \texttt{na}).
-The amount of data and states sampled for the three algorithms is determined so as to keep the total data procurement and training cost (in terms of wall-clock time) as close as possible for a fair comparison.
-Specifically, all training sessions are around 300 minutes on a workstation with NVIDIA GeForce GTX 1080 Ti GPU with 11 GB memory.
-Details on computational costs can be found in Appendix C. Note that we do not use computational complexity to measure the budget due to the different nature of computations involved in procuring supervised data (which requires iterative BVP solving) and self-supervised data (which only requires random sampling).
+For self-supervised learning and its value-hardening variant, we sample 122k states uniformly in $\mathcal{X}_{HJ} := [15, 105]m \times [15, 32]m/s$.
+For hybrid learning, we sample 1k ground truth trajectories (62k data points) uniformly in $\mathcal{X}_{GT}$ and sample 60k states uniformly in $\mathcal{X}_{HJ}$.
+We repeat the same sampling procedure for all four player type configurations (\texttt{a}, \texttt{a}), (\texttt{na}, \texttt{a}), (\texttt{a}, \texttt{na}), and (\texttt{na}, \texttt{na}).